Deer: White-tails in the Maine Woods

 Since 1986, we have been striving to increase the deer population to within 50 to 60% of the maximum number of deer the habitat can support in winter.
 This population would allow us to reach maximum sustained harvests, while remaining productive and reasonably available for wildlife viewing.
 This wintering population objective approximates 270,000 to 330,000 deer, or about 10 deer per sq mi, statewide.
 We set about fostering deer herd growth primarily by using the Any-Deer permit system to balance overall doe mortality with fawn production in each management district.
 At the outset, we had a long way to go in attaining this desired population, since the wintering herd averaged only 160,000 deer, in the early 1980's.

-Since the early 1980's, the population has increased to 255,000 wintering deer.
-We have now met our population objectives in about 10 of our 29 Wildlife Management Districts (WMDs).
-As expected, we have been more successful in achieving deer populations in central and southern Maine, where wintering habitat and other factors were more favorable.
+Since the early 1980's Maine has had on average approximately 200,000 wintering deer.
+Generally speaking, we have been successful in achieving deer population objectives in central and southern Maine, where wintering habitat and other factors were more favorable.
 We have been less successful in eastern and northern Maine in achieving meaningful herd increases.
 Today, deer abundance ranges from 2 to 5 deer per sq. mi in the north, to 15 to 25 deer per sq. mi in central and southern areas.
 Some locations, in which access to recreational deer hunters has been limited or denied entirely, support higher deer populations that are above socially acceptable levels.
 These latter areas are above desired population levels, and they are the focus of most deer/people conflicts in our state today.

 Improving deer populations in Maine's northern and eastern forestlands will depend on our success in protecting and increasing current amounts of deer wintering habitat.
 In Maine's heavily developed southern and coastal regions, we will continue to develop innovative approaches to safely manage deer harvests in order to maintain deer populations at levels that provide hunting and viewing opportunity while alleviating negative impacts from deer.
 In all of Maine, we will need to improve access to huntable land through pro-active landowner relations programs in order to keep deer populations at tolerable levels.